HighCapable/YukiReflection/docs-source/src/en/guide/home.md

 # Introduce

-> `YukiReflection` is a Reflection API based on the Android platform.
+> `YukiReflection` is a Reflection API based on the Java and Android platform.

 ## Background